 \subsection{Image Classification}

-Our experiments used the DeiT-3 family of vision transformers \citep{Touvron2022DeiTIR}, a strong baseline for image classification.
-We focused on the ViT-B model, which has 12 blocks with 12 attention heads per block.
-Following the strategy described earlier, we replaced $k$ heads with the Laplacian mechanism in each block for $k \in \{0, 3, 6, 9, 11, 12\}$, where $k = 0$ corresponds to the baseline ViT-B. For brevity, we shall refer the baseline as ``ViT-B" and the model with $k$ Laplacian heads in each layer as ``ViT-B-$k$L".
-We trained all models on CIFAR10, CIFAR100 \citep{krizhevsky2009cifar10}, and ImageNet-1k \citep{deng2009imagenet} using the exact same training recipe and hyper-parameters.
+We used the DeiT-3 family of vision transformers \citep{Touvron2022DeiTIR}, a strong baseline for image classification.
+We focused on the ViT-B model, which has 12 attention heads.
+Following the strategy above, we trained models with $|\L| \in \{0, 3, 6, 9, 11, 12\}$ Laplacian heads in each layer, where $|\L| = 0$ corresponds to the baseline ViT-B. For brevity, we will refer the baseline as ``ViT-B'' and the model with $k$ Laplacian heads as ``ViT-B-$k$L''.
+We trained all models on CIFAR10, CIFAR100 \citep{krizhevsky2009cifar10}, and ImageNet-1k \citep{deng2009imagenet}.

-DeiT-3 employs stochastic depth\citep{huang2016deepnetworksstochasticdepth}, a regularization technique where each block is skipped with some probability $0 < p < 1$(called the drop path rate).
+DeiT-3 employs stochastic depth\citep{huang2016deepnetworksstochasticdepth}, a regularization technique where each block is skipped with some probability $0 < p < 1$ (called the drop path rate).
 For each dataset, we trained models using drop path rates $p \in \{0.1, 0.3, 0.4\}$.
-Full details of the training setup are included in Appendix~\ref{exp_appendix}.
+Full details of the training setup are in Appendix~\ref{app:exp}.

-Table~\ref{tab:top1-accuracy} compares top-1 test accuracy for models with varying numbers of Laplacian heads $k$, using for each dataset the drop path rate that maiximized baseline performance.
-Across all datasets, adding Laplacian heads improves accuracy for every choice of $k$.
-On CIFAR10 and CIFAR100, the improvement increases monotonically with $k$.
-We do not observe this pattern on ImageNet, consistent with our intuition that hard tasks benefit from both Laplacian heads and attention (Section~\ref{sec:mixing_options}).
-Nevertheless, the $>1$\% improvement on ImageNet indicates that Laplacian heads could be effective on large datasets.
-Figure~\ref{fig:acc-dp-p-head} further shows that these improvements persist across different drop path rates.